Acela Express (trainset): Operating speeds

 With a 71:23 gear ratio, the Acela is designed with a top speed of 165 mph and reaches a maximum speed of 150 mph in regular service on four sections of track totaling 41 mi in New Jersey, Rhode Island, and Massachusetts.
 The Acela achieves an average speed (including stops) of 82.2 mph between Washington and New York, and an average speed of 66 mph from New York to Boston.
 The average speed over the entire route is a slightly faster 70.3 mph.

 In practice, the Acela's speed depends more on local restrictions along its corridor than on its set.
 In addition to speed restrictions through urban areas, the Acela's corridor includes several speed restrictions below 60–80 mph over older bridges, or through tunnels a century old or more.
 Altogether, Amtrak has identified 224 bridges along Acela's route that are beyond their design life.

 To prepare for the Acela launch, Amtrak upgraded the track along the Connecticut shoreline east of New Haven to allow maximum speeds in excess of 110 mph.
 West of New York City, the Acela's top speed is 135 mph.
 One limiting factor is the overhead catenary support system which was constructed before 1935 and lacks the constant-tension features of the new catenary east of New Haven.
 The Pennsylvania Railroad ran Metroliner test trains in the late 1960s as fast as 164 mph and briefly intended to run the Metroliner service at speeds reaching 150 mph.
 Certification testing for commercial operation at 160 mph involving test runs at up to 165 mph began between Trenton and New Brunswick in September 2012.

 Acela Express's fastest schedule between New York and Washington, DC was 2 hours and 45 minutes in 2012. $450 million was allotted by President Barack Obama's administration to replace catenary and upgrade signals between Trenton and New Brunswick, which will allow speeds of 160 mph over a 23 mi stretch.
-The improvements were scheduled to be completed in 2016, but have been delayed; the project is now scheduled to be finished in 2020.
-This section of track holds the record for the highest speed by a train in the US, which is 170.8 mph, achieved in a test run by the U.S./Canada-built UAC TurboTrain on December 20, 1967.
+The improvements were scheduled to be completed in 2016, but were delayed; the project was announced as completed in 2022, with additional improvements to 8 miles of catenaries between South Brunswick and Trenton slated to be completed in 2024.
+The Trenton-New Brunswick section of track holds the record for the highest speed by a train in the US, which is 170.8 mph, achieved in a test run by the U.S./Canada-built UAC TurboTrain on December 20, 1967.